Roll20/help.roll20.net/_posts/2012-09-05-terms-of-service.markdown

 Please don’t forget that we are real people: take a look at our about page to get to know us a little.
 We are not perfect, but we’re trying our hardest, because we genuinely care about your success.

-When you read Tailor Made or we below, it refers to Tailor Made Solutions, LLC, its affiliates, and agents.
+When you read Orr Group or "we" below, it refers to The Orr Group, LLC, its affiliates, and agents.

 Should you have other questions or concerns about this document, please send us an e-mail at [team@roll20.net](mailto:team@roll20.net).